Wedding insurance for cancellation due to illness: your financial protection

 The Federal Ministry of Health provides information on co-payments and reimbursements for medicines.

-A quality report from the Federal Statistical Office (Destatis) sheds light on the calculation of illness costs.
+A quality report by the Federal Statistical Office (Destatis) examines the calculation of disease costs.

-The Federal Statistical Office (Destatis) provides data on the sickness absence rate in Germany.
+The Federal Statistical Office (Destatis) provides data on sickness absence in Germany.

-The Techniker Krankenkasse (TK) offers a health report on the topic of work incapacity (AU) up to 2025.
+The Techniker Health Insurance (TK) offers a health report on incapacity for work (AU) up to 2025.

 FAQ